keshavisha/Grow-Fitter-Health-Fitness/README.md

 Subham Maji:-Machine Learning,Front-end Development
-Any query for the app please mail on grow.fitter01@gmail.com PROBLEM WHILE SURFING THE SITE: Go to site settings -> Turn on allow Insecure Data -> Reopen the site
+Any query for the app please mail on grow.fitter01@gmail.com PROBLEM WHILE SURFING THE SITE: Go to site settings -> Turn on allow Insecure Data -> Reopen the site Take a look at our site: https://grow-fitter.onrender.com/ The posture detection is work in progress, once we are done with it you can upload your image while exercising and check whether you are doing it right or not!